anuj846k/AgentHack-Preppilot-backend/README.md

 pip install -r requirements.txt
 ```

+### Before testing:

+Create an event in the google calender to fetch the event from add some 2-3 people in the meeting along with the title and date .FOR date it should exact same day testing for

 ### Step 2: Configure API Keys

 Create a `.env` file in the `preppilot` directory with the following API keys: